Adiksuu/Farmer-Game-Simulator/README.md

 ・Then open the game.exe file on your computer!

 ### 📣 LATEST VERSION
-・v1.7 is a latest version!
+・v1.8 is a latest version!

-▢ The barn system was introduced to the game
+▢ In v1.8, the mine system was introduced to the game!
+Ores can be obtained and then sold!

-▢ It consists in the fact that if the player does not have enough space in the backpack, the items go to the barn, the barn has a small amount of space, but it can be improved!
-You can only take items from the barn if you have more space in your backpack than there are items in the barn!

 ### 🖼️ GAME SCREENSHOTS
 <details>